xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \&gt; {#cmdgt}

-<p>This command writes the <span class="doxyComputerOutput">&gt;</span> character to the output.
-This character has to be escaped because it has a special meaning in HTML.</p>
+This command writes the <span class="doxyComputerOutput">&gt;</span> character to the output.
+This character has to be escaped because it has a special meaning in HTML.

 <hr/>